 Then I moved to Northern Michigan, to the place of my childhood summers in Harbor Springs, to write and cook.
 Who says you can’t go home again?
 The same person who doesn’t want to let go of the things that keep you from living your dreams (I know because I’ve been that person too).

 So this is where we are when we get together here online, where I’m writing from in a sunny little room with green walls and white trim, perched on Little Traverse Bay.
 We’re close enough to Mackinac Island to go there for lunch (even though I never do), but far enough away that the waft of horse and fudge is well-dispersed by lake breezes before it can reach us.
 This is a place where the warmer seasons bring a harvest of incredible abundance from the fields and waters, and in winter, a harvest of a different kind.

 This blog is a place where we’re going to discuss and cook Lebanese cuisine, which in turn is tied, inextricably, to stories…and family…and love.
 Our food is delicious and beautiful, as beautiful as “Rose Water and Orange Blossoms,” essential flavorings in Lebanese cuisine, suggest.
 Thanks so much for being here.
 If I could I’d give you a big Lebanese hug as you walk through my door.

 I wouldn’t feel right if I didn’t introduce a couple of people in the room:

 My mom, Maryalice Abood, is a wonderful Lebanese cook.

-Sitto is my grandmother (Sitto is the Arabic for Grandma).
+Sitto is my grandmother on the Abood side (Sitto is the Arabic for Grandma).
 She died in 1994.
 I am working on baking this Lebanese flatbread she used to bake, which hardly anyone makes any more.
 If I close my eyes and channel the day this picture was taken in her little delicious kitchen, maybe it will taste like hers.
 It’s so good, with its chewiness and roasted flavor.
 You’re going to love it.